ChernetAsmamaw/alu-web-development/css_advanced/images/README.md

-This dir is for images in the webpage
+This dir is only for images